 Collaborations and recommendations to achieve regulatory harmonization do exist, including the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH).
-The WHO, for its part, has long recognized the value of globally harmonized standards, emphasizing it in the 2011-2020 Global Vaccines Action Plan, and supporting a range of global and regional harmonization initiatives.
-48 However, political will and collaborations are needed to accelerate adoptions.
+The WHO, for its part, has long recognized the value of globally harmonized standards, emphasizing it in the 2011-2020 Global Vaccines Action Plan, and supporting a range of global and regional harmonization initiatives.48 However, political will and collaborations are needed to accelerate adoptions.
 In order to balance high standards of vaccine safety and quality with efficient supply chains and timely vaccine access, economies should move towards the harmonization of regulatory requirements, reduce unnecessary administrative hurdles, and quicken access to necessary vaccines and medicines.

-APEC-wide endorsement of and adherence to a set of agreed regulatory practices including adherence to international standards globally recognized regulatory harmonization recommendations and guidelines, in order to ensure effective supply chains and sufficient inventoryi
+APEC-wide endorsement of and adherence to a set of agreed regulatory practices including adherence to international standards globally recognized regulatory harmonization recommendations and guidelines, in order to ensure effective supply chains and sufficient inventory7

-- APEC-wide endorsement and recommendation for members to implement globally recognized regulatory harmonization guidelines for vaccines - APEC workshops and capacity building to support implementation
+- Indicator• APEC-wide endorsement and recommendation for members to implement globally recognized regulatory harmonization guidelines for vaccines - APEC workshops and capacity building to support implementation - Actions Achieve APEC-wide consensus around a set of good regulatory practices, as determined by a consensus-based definition, to which each economies regulatory agencies can adhere. - Achieve an APEC-wide endorsement of best practices in vaccines manufacturing and quality control. - Where feasible, promote mutual recognition agreements across APEC economies procedures. - Where feasible, promote shared evaluation of product registration initiatives across APEC economies. - Vaccine producers can collaboratively consolidate a list of key regulatory and supply chain obstacles and requirements in areas such as post-approval changes (PAC) and labeling and packaging, to use to launch joint discussions with regulators on areas of concern.

-- Achieve APEC-wide consensus around a set of good regulatory practices, as determined by a consensus-based definition, to which each economies regulatory agencies can adhere. - Achieve an APEC-wide endorsement of best practices in vaccines manufacturing and quality control. - Where feasible, promote mutual recognition agreements across APEC economies procedures. - Where feasible, promote shared evaluation of product registration initiatives across APEC economies. - Vaccine producers can collaboratively consolidate a list of key regulatory and supply chain obstacles and requirements in areas such as post-approval changes i The APEC Life Sciences Innovation Forum, through the Regulatory Harmonization Steering Committee, has also laid out an agenda for regulatory convergence; while global cross-sectoral guidance on the issue has emerged through the OECD Recommendation of the Council on Regulatory Policy and Governance.
+7 The APEC Life Sciences Innovation Forum, through the Regulatory Harmonization Steering Committee, has also laid out an agenda for regulatory convergence; while global cross-sectoral guidance on the issue has emerged through the OECD Recommendation of the Council on Regulatory Policy and Governance.